 The registered agent can be:

-- A person must be over age 18 to serve
+- Must be over the age of 18 to serve.

-- A private service company like ZenBusiness or Incfile
+- Or a private service company like ZenBusiness or Incfile.

-A registered agent can be provided by a business formation company or you can hire a privately.
+A registered agent can be provided by a business formation company or you can hire one privately.

 #4: Filing the Articles of Organization

-Articles of Organization or certificate of organization, are part of a formal legal document used to establish a limited liability company (LLC) at the state level.
+LCC Articles of Organization or certificates of organization are part of a formal legal document used to establish a limited liability company (LLC) at the state level.
 That is why to create your LLC, you must file articles of organization.

-This Organizational Paperwork is filed with your state’s corporate filing office, often the Secretary of State (or in some state.
-You can fill the article of organization online.
-The information to be filled may include:
+This Organizational Paperwork is filed with your state’s corporate filing office, often the Secretary of State (or in some states.
+You can fill out the articles of organization online.
+The information to be filled in may include: